Category: Tips & Tools

 -

-Ideas for Parents & Caregivers to Celebrate the End of the School Year with Their Kids
+Celebrate the End of the School Year with Your Kids

-Ten months of packing lunches, checking homework, and ensuring your kids get out the door before the school bus or carpool leaves!
-It’s time to celebrate!
+It’s time to celebrate ten months of packing lunches, checking homework, and ensuring your kids get out the door before the school bus or carpool leaves!
 In our fast-paced culture, it can be easy to forget to commemorate big moments and transitions, such as the transition from the end of the school year to summer…

 -